cuspycode/peerpaste/README.md

 #### [Android] Why is the Android app closed source?

-Because I don't want to give away the source until I get compensation for my expenses.
+Because I don't want to give away the source until I get compensation for my expenses for publishing the Android app.

 #### [General] How do I change the service name advertised by mDNS?